The making of a championship team: How Alta capped its magical season with a state title | Sandy Utah News

 The Alta Hawks won its first state title since 2010 defeating Timpview in the 5A state championship game.
-(Photo by Rose Mason)
+(Photo by Rose MasonPhoto courtesy Travis Ohrn)

 It was the second half of the 5A state championship game for the Alta High boys basketball team.